open-mmlab/mmrotate/docs/en/install.md

 ### A from-scratch setup script

 Assuming that you already have CUDA 10.1 installed, here is a full script for setting up MMRotate with conda.
+You can refer to the step-by-step installation instructions in the next section.

 ```shell
 conda create -n open-mmlab python=3.7 pytorch==1.7.0 cudatoolkit=10.1 torchvision -c pytorch -y